 Patients eligible for enrollment have refractory or relapsed Acute Myeloid Leukemia (AML), Philadelphia Chromosome Positive Chronic Myelogenous Leukemia (CML) and Acute Lymphoblastic Leukemia (ALL), or Myelodysplastic Syndrome (MDS) and who have failed other approved treatments.
 These are patients with very advanced stages of the disease, and consequently, not all patients enrolled are able to complete the four-week treatment cycle because of progressive disease, which is unrelated to the treatment with Liposomal-Grb-2.
-Enrollment continued in the Phase I clinical trial through the end of the second quarter of 2011, with fourteen patients having been enrolled into the study.
+Enrollment continued in the Phase I clinical trial through the end of the third quarter of 2011, with seventeen patients having been enrolled into the study.
 At the low initial dose levels in the clinical trial, it initially took longer than expected for the Principal Investigator to recruit patients into the trial.

-At the end of July 2011, the sixth evaluable patient completed the full treatment cycle, which completed requirements for the first cohort.
+At the end of July 2011, the sixth evaluable patient completed the full treatment cycle.
+This completed requirements for the first cohort.
 The Company, its medical advisors and the Principal Investigator agreed that the data demonstrated that Liposomal Grb-2 was safe enough to proceed to the next cohort of the trial, which will treat patients in the trial with a dose that is double the dose used in the first cohort.
 As a result of this review, the first cohort was closed and the second cohort was opened for recruiting patients into the clinical trial.
+As of the end of September 2011, enrollment continued in the second cohort of the clinical trial.